 - dramatic weight loss

-- lying about how much and when they have eaten, or how much they weigh
+- lying about how much they've eaten, when they've eaten, or their weight

 - eating a lot of food very fast

-- going to the bathroom a lot after eating, often returning looking flushed
+- going to the bathroom a lot after eating

 - avoiding eating with others